jbeyers/pendulum_wave/README.md

 The length of the pendulums can be adjusted, so I can get them roughly in time, but they will be kept accurate by varying the strength of the electromagnetic kick on each pendulum.
 When the pendulum swings through a larger angle, it goes slightly slower.
 This should be enough to keep them in time.
 Let's see if that works.....

 If I can get them all under PID control, I should be able to get them to sync up no matter what the initial positions are.
 That's the goal.

+Still figuring out what the license should be, since this is not code-only, but probably CC-BY-SA-4.0 for the designs and MIT for the software.